UPPMAX/HPC-python/docs/isolated.rst

 The "--no-cache-dir" option is required to avoid it from reusing earlier installations from the same user in a different environment.
 The "--no-build-isolation" is to make sure that it uses the loaded modules from the module system when building any Cython libraries.

+**Examples**

-Example, Installing spacy.
-Using existing modules for numpy and the vpyenv we created under Python 3.9.5.
+1) Installing spacy.
+Using existing modules for numpy (in SciPy-bundle) and the vpyenv we created under Python 3.9.5.
 Note that you need to load Python again if you have been logged out, etc. but the virtual environment remains, of course

 .. admonition:: Load modules for Python, numpy (in SciPy-bundle), activate the environment, and install spacy on Kebnekaise at HPC2N
     :class: dropdown